Four Conditions Massage Can Help Improve That You May Not Know About

 Stress, headaches and neck or back pain are all pretty common ailments for which people turn to massage to experience mental and physical relief.
 But beyond these common conditions, massage also can play a big part in remedying many other daily ailments and injuries that you may have never thought of.

 Take a look at the following four types of conditions that massage can help treat that may not be so commonly known, and you may gain a new appreciation for how massage can positively affect the health and wellness of your mind and body.

 Surgery can certainly take a toll on your body, both during the actual procedure as well as throughout the recovery process.
-Bonnie Vaniea, massage therapist at Elements Wilsonville, suggests getting a massage as soon after a surgery as possible, dependent on your doctor’s approval.
-Doing so can speed up recovery times and help prevent later pain that may not have anything to do with the actual incisions and procedures during the surgery,
+Getting a massage as soon after a surgery as possible can speed up recovery times and help prevent later pain that may not have anything to do with the actual incisions and procedures during the surgery.

 There are so many over-the-counter medicines that people use to help with the pain caused from digestive issues.
 But usually these medicines just mask the pain, rather than treat the problem.
 For most people, they think their digestive issues are something they will have to learn to live with and they can’t do anything to relieve the pain.
 But massage can be an effective remedy for many of the common digestive problems that Americans suffer from on a daily basis.

 A lot of the most common digestive conditions such as gastroesophageal reflux disease (GERD), constipation and indigestion involve cramping, bloating and stomach pain.
 Getting abdominal massage can help get your digestive system moving and flowing in a non-invasive and non-medical approach.